 Young people tend to use social media more frequently.
 In fact, in rich countries, where access to the internet is nearly universal, the vast majority of young adults use it.

-The chart below shows the proportion of people aged 16 to 24 who use social networks across a selection of countries.
+Our chart here shows the proportion of people aged 16 to 24 who use social networks across a selection of countries.
 As we can see, the average for the OECD is close to 90%.

 If today’s young adults continue using social media throughout their life, then it’s likely that social media will continue growing rapidly as internet adoption expands throughout lower-income countries.